chris-townsend/where-next/TESTING.md

 *[As a User, I can view other user's profiles so that I can see their bio and learn more about them](https://github.com/chris-townsend/where-next/issues/14)*

+- All users can view profile pages.
+If a user has not filled out any fields, a cross icon will be displayed instead.

 ![Post header](src/docs/testing/user-testing/post-header.webp)

 ![Comment profile access](src/docs/testing/user-testing/profile-access-comment.webp)

 *[As a logged-in User, I can customise my profile with an avatar so that my profile is easy to identify within the site](https://github.com/chris-townsend/where-next/issues/15)*

+- A users avatar can be customized from the `ProfileDropdownBar.js` and selecting *Edit Profile*.

 ![Profile page](src/docs/testing/user-testing/avatar.webp)

 ![Profile avatar](src/docs/testing/user-testing/profile-avatar.webp)

 *[As a logged-in User, I would like the ability to update my profile so that I can keep my information up to date](https://github.com/chris-townsend/where-next/issues/16)*

+- A user profile can be edited from the `ProfileDropdownBar.js` and selecting *Edit Profile*.

 ![Profile settings](src/docs/testing/user-testing/profile-settings.webp)